 Recent engagements include:

-A technology company in connection with an SEC enforcement action and shareholder derivative litigation.
+A technology company subject to an SEC enforcement action and related settlement;

 Prior to joining SVC, Ellen served as Counsel and Chief Public Information Officer for the U.S. Attorney’s Office for the Southern District of New York.
 She was the spokesperson for the U.S. Attorney and the 230 attorneys who represent the federal government and its agencies in criminal and civil litigation in the Southern District.